tsealex/de-crast/Git-tutorial.md

 #### Step Two: clone the repo
 Now, you want to get that repo onto you local computer.
-You will need the URL of the repo on github.
+You will need the URL of the repo on GitHub.
 Navigate to de-crast's base page on git hub and copy the URL. then you will use git's **clone** command to make a copy of the repo on your local machine. ```cd``` into where you want de-crast to live and type the following command into your terminal.